Hiordan/ENCONTROW/README.md

 > Status: Concluded ✔️

 ### It's a landing page designed to demonstrate my knowledge with HTML and CSS.
-Developed from a video from Jefferson Cavalcante's channel where the design and creation process was presented.
-I took your design as a basis and built my own page.

 ## Technologies used:
 <table>